 Za’atar is made of thyme, oregano, sumac and sesame seeds and it just smells and tastes AMAZING.

-Other yummy carrot recipes you may enjoy:
+Other carrot recipes you will enjoy:

-Roasted Carrot Za’atar Hummus
+Roasted Carrot Hummus with Za’atar Spice

 - 1 lb carrots, peeled and cut into 2 inch pieces